andrewbloese-00/embedding-search-node/README.md

 ----
 ## Updates
+> v0.0.6 - 🤖
+Updated the openai syntax to their newest release version.
+All functionalities should still be functioning the same as before.

 > v0.0.6 - 😬
 Fixed the creation of 'smartVectors' which were ultimately a poor understanding of embeddings.
 They are already normalized so just compute the dot product instead dot products / |a|*|b| nonsense.

 > v0.0.5 - 🧬
 Created a wrapper for the openai embedding api.
 Generates embeddings using the 'text-embedding-ada-002' model.